apache/openwhisk-package-kafka/docs/arch/README.md

 2. Developer gets the annotation `feed` from trigger `trigger1`.
 3. Developer invokes feedAction to update trigger feed passing input parameters (lifeCycle:`UPDATE`, `trigger1`, Options:`topic2`).
 4. The feedAction invokes feedWebAction forwarding input parameter.
-5. The feedWebAction inserts trigger feed doc into DB for worker group 0 (feedWebAction protects DB credentials).
+5. The feedWebAction inserts trigger feed doc into the DB for worker group 0 (feedWebAction protects DB credentials).
 6. DB insertion notifies workers group 0 via Cloudant/CouchDB changes API, workers listen on DB view with a filter for their group `worker0` and gets the DB doc.
 7. Kafka Consumer is re-created on each worker in a consumer group and starts polling for messages on `topic2` from `instance1` using `Credentials-1`.
 8. Event source produces messages on `topic2`.